Paleo-Arctic tradition: Nenana Complex

-The Nenana Complex is the oldest part of the Paleo-Arctic Tradition found in cultural stratigraphic layers dating from 11,800 to 11,000 BP.
+The Nenana Complex is the oldest part of the Paleo-Arctic Tradition.
+This unique cultural complex has only ever been documented on cobble bedrock beneath every soil horizon, all of which were deposited after the Last Glacial Maximum.
+This means archeologists cannot reliably discern the context of this complex as either the original soil horizon layers on which they may have been deposited eroded away during the katabatic winds of the Last Glacial Maximum in this region, or these artifacts were deposited sometime during or just after the Last Glacial Maximum.
+The lack of context means this cultural complex cannot and has never been reliably dated.
+Despite decades of various archeologists attempting to use geology to locate soil horizons undisturbed by the Last Glacial Maximum to locate the Nenana Culture, it has yet to be discovered in situ.

+The implications of this complex possibly predating the Last Glacial Maximum would make it the oldest human cultural complex in the Western Hemisphere.
+However, how old cannot be determined.
+It is more likely this complex predates the Last Glacial Maximum as the likelihood of these artifacts being deposited during or after the Last Glacial Maximum, yet before soils began to be redeposited, is less likely than that they were deposited before as the climate in those date ranges would have been uninhabitable.

 It has been found at the Dry Creek, Moose Creek, and Walker Road archaeological sites and is characterized by bifacially flaked, unfluted spear points.
 The complex also includes bifacially worked knives and unifacially retouched lithic flakes lacking microblades that generally resemble similar lithics found in sites of the Kamchatka Peninsula in Russia, possibly due to migration and cultural exchange over the Bering land bridge.

 Denali Complex

 The Denali Complex denotes a more recent part of the Paleo-Arctic Tradition dated to 10,000 BP.
 Although it is found in similar sites to the Nenana Complex such as the Dry Creek archaeological site, it is distinguished stratigraphically and through the presence of microblades, wedge-shaped lithic cores, and burins.